 Spanish Goat Bloodlines ~ Breed Standards ~ Crossbred Genetics

-The Spanish Goat Association has been working on the bloodline list for over 15 years.
+Spanish Goat Conservationists have been working together for over fifteen years to find and track Spanish Goat genetics.
 By no means is this a complete list of all the available bloodlines of Spanish goats.
-As we discover new bloodlines that meet our criteria we add them to our list.
+However, the following list of goats are represented by DNA Sampling in our Genetic Database.
+Each bloodline has a sample of five females and one male.
+As we discover new bloodlines that meet our criteria and collect their DNA Samples we then add them to our list.

 These bloodline histories were told to us by the breeders themselves where possible.
 We have named the bloodlines after the breeders, and are thankful to them for their many years of breed conservation.